NorthboundNetworks/ZodiacFX/linux-development.md

 0.9.0.
 Do not use an earlier version; in any case, they have no support for the Atmel SAM4.

-OpenOCD v0.9.0 can be found in Debian Jessie Backports.
+OpenOCD v0.9.0 can be found in Debian Jessie's Backports repository.
+Install OpenOCD from there with:

 ```sh
 echo 'deb http://ftp.debian.org/debian jessie-backports main' | sudo tee --append /etc/apt/sources.list.d/backports.list > /dev/null